Leading Wire Form Manufacturers

 Fourslide Machine

-A fourslide machine stamps wire on a single workpiece from four different sides.
-For this reason, fourslide machines work more quickly than hydraulic presses.
-In fact, using a fourslide machine, a manufacturer can make up to around 3,500 simple stampings per hour.
-To increase the machine’s versatility, manufacturers can make use of their multi-purpose dies.
+A fourslide machine operates by simultaneously stamping wire on a single workpiece from four different directions.
+This unique approach enables it to function faster than traditional hydraulic presses.
+Remarkably, with a fourslide machine, a manufacturer can produce up to 3,500 simple stampings per hour.
+To further enhance the machine’s versatility, manufacturers can utilize multi-purpose dies.

 CNC Wire Bending Machine